 Q. How can I get support or provide feedback on SCORE Engage and the roll-out process?

-We want to hear from the field at every level about SCORE Engage product and its roll-out.
+We want to hear from the field at every level about the SCORE Engage product and its roll-out.
 Here are the steps you can take to provide feedback:

-- Communicate with your Engage Facilitator, Engage Training Coordinator, and Chapter Chair.
+- Communicate with your chapter’s Engage Facilitator, Engage Training Coordinator, and Chapter Chair.
 In many cases, they will know the answers to your questions or can connect you to where you may find the answers you need.

 - Visit help.score.org and fill out a support request form to provide feedback, or email feedback to email@example.com.
 Questions, comments, and concerns about the Engage product or the roll-out effort will be routed to members of the product development and change management teams for review and comment.

 Q. How can I submit feedback and concerns about the functionality of Engage and how will it be resolved?